pacheco/GlobalFS/README.md

 - 1 storage deployment (DHT) for each partition
 - client mount points

+## Running locally

 The fabfile-local.py should start a simple local deployment, you can check it to figure out how to deploy everything and in what order it should be done.

-## Local deployment step-by-step

-0) `mvn install` URingPaxos

-0a) `mvn install -Dgo-build` sinergiafs (use -DskipTests if you don't have memcached installed)

-1) symlink sinergiafs/target/sinergiafs-\*-deploy to ~/usr/sinergiafs

-2) unzip URingPaxos/target/Paxos-trunk.zip, copy or move Paxos-trunk folder to ~/usr/

-3) to start with one partition:

-`$ fab -f src/scripts/fabfile-local.py start_all:1`
+    fab -f ~/usr/sinergiafs/fabfile-local.py start_all:1

-4) to kill everything:
+The system will be mounted under `/tmp/fs`.
+To umount and kill everything:

-`$ fab -f src/scripts/fabfile-local.py kill_and_clear`
+    fab -f ~/usr/sinergiafs/fabfile-local.py kill_and_clear

-## Distributed deployment
+## Distributed deployment on EC2

+To deploy on ec2 you can use the provided fabric scripts (src/scripts) fabfile-ec2.py and fabfile-ec2deploy.py.
+They assume the VM has been setup as per REQUIREMENTS.md.

 ## Tips/Caveats